aliabdullahcp/Scrape_Email_Address/README.md

 HOW TO RUN

-1. Create Virtual Environment
+Create Virtual Environment
 $py -m venv env
-2. Activate the virtual environment
+Activate the virtual environment .\env\Scripts\activate
-$.\env\Scripts\activate
-3. Install the requiremnts.txt
+Install the requiremnts.txt
-$pip install -r requirements.txt
+pip install -r requirements.txt
-4. Go to main.py directory and run the following command
+Go to main.py directory and run the following command
 $py mian.py
-5. Enter you URL from which you want to scrape email address in the console
-6. After the execution you will find a .csv file in your project directory.
+Enter you URL from which you want to scrape email address in the console After the execution you will find a .csv file in your project directory.